posit-dev/rsconnect-python/README.md

-If there is no `requirements.txt` file or the `--force-generate` option is specified, the package dependencies will be determined from the current Python environment, or from an alternative Python executable specified via the `--python` option or via the `RETICULATE_PYTHON` environment variable:
+If there is no `requirements.txt` file or the `--force-generate` option is specified, the package dependencies will be determined from the current Python environment, or from an alternative Python executable specified via the `--python` option:

 ```bash
 rsconnect deploy notebook --python /path/to/python my-notebook.ipynb